EEmery/polideuces-01/docs/en-1-getting-started.md

 python3 -m pip install -r requirements/prod.txt
 ```

-4. Add the credentials to your robot in the repository by creating a file called `credentials.jon` in `src/polideuces/secrets/`.
+4. Add the credentials to your robot in the repository by creating a file called `credentials.json` in `src/polideuces/secrets/`.
 The `credentials.json` file should look something like this:

 ```
 {